 1963 The Canadian Bar Association and The Canadian Medical Association campaign to legalize the clandestine abortions already occurring.

 1963 Ontario's Attorney General Arthur Wishart develops policy to selectively enforce the abortion law.

-1963 New Zealand fetologist William Liley performs the first successful procedure on a fetus for the first time, a blood transfusion to combat Rh incompatibility.
+1963 New Zealand fetologist William Liley performs the first successful procedure on a fetus, a blood transfusion to combat Rh incompatibility.
 The needle procedure he developed would later be adopted by abortionists to perform saline abortions.

 1963 Prominent embryologist Bent G. Boving argues that conception should be defined as implantation, not fertilization.